 Most large print publications make their media kits publicly available online.
 To locate these, search for the publication you are interested in alongside the key words "media kit" or "rate card."

-Here is an example from this 2023 Food Network Magazine media kit of the demographic information, advertisement cost schedule, and advertisement specifications that can be found in many print publication media kits.
+Here is an example from this 2025 Wired Magazine media kit of the demographic information, and advertisement cost schedule.

 CPM, or cost-per-mille, is a term used in advertising that refers to the cost of advertising per 1,000 impressions on users.
 Because this metric is calculated by impression, CPM is used frequently in digital and social media advertising.